-Once artists are accepted into Artists in Schools, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.
+Once artists are accepted, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.

 Residency & Workshop Planning

-Artists must show teachers any visuals (e.g. videos, images) and literary pieces that they plan to share with students.
+Teachers should preview any and all visuals (e.g. videos, images) and literary pieces before an artist introduces them to students.